Spacial/awesome-systools/README.md

 * [coreclr](https://github.com/dotnet/coreclr): This repo contains the .NET Core runtime, called CoreCLR, and the base library, called System.Private.Corelib (or mscorlib).
 * [Monitoring and Observability in the .NET Runtime](http://mattwarren.org/2018/08/21/Monitoring-and-Observability-in-the-.NET-Runtime/)
 * [Powershell-SSHTools](https://github.com/fridgehead/Powershell-SSHTools): A bunch of useful SSH tools for powershell
 * [PowerShellAtomicHarness](https://github.com/caseysmithrc/PowerShellAtomicHarness): Execute Test Cases In PowerShell
 * [The early history of Windows file attributes, and why there is a gap between System and Directory](https://blogs.msdn.microsoft.com/oldnewthing/20180830-00/?p=99615)
 * [SysmonTools](https://github.com/nshalabi/SysmonTools): Utilities for Sysmon
+* [WoW64 internals](https://wbenny.github.io/2018/11/04/wow64-internals.html): aka Windows (32-bit) on Windows (64-bit) - is a subsystem that enables 32-bit Windows applications to run on 64-bit Windows.

 ---